reysilvaa/vip-augmentai/README-python.md

-# Augment VIP
+# Augment VIP (Python Version)

 ![License](https://img.shields.io/badge/license-MIT-blue.svg)
 ![Version](https://img.shields.io/badge/version-1.0.0-green.svg)

 A utility toolkit for Augment VIP users, providing tools to manage and clean VS Code databases.
-Now with Python-based cross-platform compatibility!
+This is the Python version, which offers better cross-platform compatibility and eliminates the need for external dependencies.

 ## 🚀 Features